kwonus/Quelle-Obsolete/Quelle.md

 1. Implicit actions [implicit actions are inferred from the syntax of their parameters]
 2. Explicit actions [The verb is explicitly stated in a command and begins with **@**]

 There are two flavors of explicit actions.
 Most explicit actions are independent, meaning that they can be executed independently of any other actions.
-Dependent actions require that a search has already been initiated and dependent actions depend on the most previously executed search.
+Dependent actions require that a search has already been initiated.
+In other words, such actions depend on the most previously executed search.

 Some actions can be combined into compound statements.
 However, compound statements are limited to contain ONLY implicit actions.
 As stated above, explicit verbs always begin with an **@**.
 Therefore, statements containing an **@** cannot be combined into a compound statement.

-Contrariwise, implicit actions, separated by semi-colons, can be used to generate compound statements.
-Quelle is optimized to make implicit actions easy and intuitive.
+Constructing a compound statement with multiple implicit actions, involves delimiting each action with semi-colons.
+As search is a fundamental concern of Quelle, it is optimized to make compound implicit actions easy to construct with a concise and and intuitive syntax.

-In summary, every Quelle statement has at least one action.
 From a linguistic standpoint, all Quelle commands are issued in the imperative.
-The subject of the verb-clause is always "you understood".
-In other words, you are commanding Quelle what to do.
+The subject of the verb is always "you understood".
+As the user, you are commanding Quelle what to do.
 Some verbs have direct objects [aka required parameters].
 These parameters instruct Quelle <u>what</u> to do.
-The syntax category for each verb-clause dictates the required parameters and operators (Incidentally, Quelle *@help* topics are organized around syntax categories).
+The syntax category for each verb-clause dictates the required parameters (Incidentally, Quelle *@help* topics are organized around syntax categories).

 Even before we describe Quelle syntax generally, let's examine these concepts using examples: